-Around that same time, the American Institute of Architects, which had been headquartered in New York City, began looking for a new national headquarters location in Washington, DC.
+Around that same time, The American Institute of Architects, which had been headquartered in New York City, began looking for a new national headquarters location in Washington, DC.
 In 1898, AIA rented the Octagon, and the organization purchased the building in 1902.
 The building operated as AIA headquarters through 1970.
 In 1970, the Octagon was first open to the public as a museum.

 Major restoration efforts were undertaken in the 1960s and the 1990s, which returned the Octagon to its Tayloe-era appearance.
 Currently operated by the Architects Foundation, the Octagon Museum offers self-guided tours, permanent and changing exhibitions, public programming, and guided tours by appointment.